 The answer is yes.
 Young turtles, just like their more mature siblings, are still able to consume snails.

-Due to the fact that it is still young and developing, you may anticipate the baby snail to restrict its prey selection to snails that are smaller or of modest size.
+Because it is still young and developing, you may anticipate the baby snail restricting its prey selection to snails that are smaller or of modest size.

-In the event of very young baby turtles that have not yet greatly developed, it may be difficult for them to gnaw through the shell of the snail.
+Very young baby turtles that have not yet developed may find it difficult to gnaw through the shell of the snail.

-In this kind of circumstance, the turtle would devour the portion of the snail that it could eat, therefore evacuating the shell.
+In this circumstance, the turtle would devour the portion of the snail that it could eat, evacuating the shell.

 Can Turtles Digest The Shells Of Snails?

-Turtles have a difficult time crushing snail shells in order to consume them.
-In addition, not all species of turtle are capable of cracking and digesting snail shells.
-As a result, turtles often swallow the whole of snails.
+Turtles have difficulty crushing snail shells in order to consume them.
+In addition, not all turtle species are capable of cracking and digesting snail shells.
+As a result, turtles often swallow all of the snails.

 What To Do If Your Turtle Eats A Poisonous Snail?